-The Victoria College Library occupies a four-story building on the western end of campus.
-More than twenty computer workstations provide access to the Internet. library electronic databases, and a selection of Microsoft Office applications.
+The Victoria College Library is located on the second floor of the Library Building.
+It has a computer lab, study rooms, and Markerspace.
+More than twenty computer workstations provide access to the Internet, library electronic databases, and a selection of Microsoft Office applications.
 Other library features include conference and study rooms, study carrels and tables, leisure reading areas, and a copier.